Shadowrithik/E_commerce_follow-along/README.md

 * **User Authentication:** Successfully implemented user authentication based on validated credentials.
 This allows the system to identify and authorize users.
 * **Improved Security:**  Enhanced overall application security by implementing secure password handling practices.

+# Milestone 8

+#### Displays a list of products in a grid format.
+#### Uses a Product component to render individual product cards with an image, name, description, and price.
+#### The Home component maps over a predefined list of products and renders them using the Product component.
+#### Styled using Tailwind CSS for responsiveness and modern UI design.